 International students should plan to take the TOEFL at least three (3) months prior to the intended term of enrollment in order to assure the official test score report is received at least thirty (30) days before the beginning of the term.

 Students must be able to bear the cost of study and living expenses.
 A Statement of Financial Responsibility must be completed and notarized.
 An official bank statement with funds available to you in excess of $23,122.00 (US currency) must be attached to the statement of financial responsibility.
 Students should know that $23,122.00 is needed each year to cover living expenses, tuition and fees.
-Financial Statements will need to be updated on a yearly basis.
+Financial Statements will need to be updated on a yearly basis or as changes occur.
 (If you provided the original statement in July, you will need to provide a new statement the following July.)

 Documentary evidence of means of financial support must be provided to the College for admission purposes and issuance of the Certificate of Eligibility (Form I-20).

 The Statement of Financial Responsibility indicates that you have or your sponsor has an account of at least $23,122.00 (USD) and that this money is to be used to support you while you study at Gulf Coast State College.
 The Statement of Financial Responsibility must be certified authentic (notarized) and an official bank statement must be attached.
 The statement must be dated no more than 6 months from the term deadline date.

 Federal financial aid is not available to international students.
 Tuition and fees must be paid by the beginning of each term.

 Transcripts from foreign institutions must be evaluated by any current NACES member (www.naces.org/members.htm).
 It is the responsibility of the student to bear all associated costs and fees.
 Gulf Coast will determine transferable credits.
 If the academic institution you attended does not issue documents in English, you must submit precise word for word translations of all your credentials.

 - High school graduates only, please submit your original high school transcript to a NACES approved company for a document-by-document evaluation.